Hamilton, New Zealand: Geography

 Hamilton's geography is largely the result of successive volcanic ash falls, plus debris, which swept down the Waikato River in at least two massive floods, created by ash blocking the outlet of Lake Taupō.
-In its present form the landscape originated around 20,000 years ago (20 ka), after the Oruanui eruption of the Taupō Volcano.
+In its present form the landscape originated around 20,000 years ago (20 kya), after the Oruanui eruption of the Taupō Volcano.
 The dates given for the eruption vary.
-A 2007 study said it was between 22.5 and 14 ka.
-Another in 2004 put it 26.5 ka.
+A 2007 study said it was between 22.5 and 14 kya.
+Another in 2004 put it 26.5 kya.
 After the eruption Lake Taupō rose to about 145 m above the present lake.
-Around 20 ka. the ash dam eroded and the lake rapidly fell some 75 m, creating massive floods.
+Around 20 kya. the ash dam eroded and the lake rapidly fell some 75 m, creating massive floods.
 The ash they carried formed the main Hinuera Surface into an alluvial fan of volcanic ash, which extends north of Hamilton and drops about 60 m from Karapiro.
 The Waikato changed its course from flowing into the sea at Thames at about that time, possibly just because sediment built up.
-The peat lakes and bogs also formed about that time; carbon dating gives maximum ages of 22.5 to 17 ka.
+The peat lakes and bogs also formed about that time; carbon dating gives maximum ages of 22.5 to 17 kya.
 Due to an ice age, vegetation was slow to restabilise the ash, so dunes formed up to 25 m above the local Hinuera surface.
-The current Waikato valley had cut into the debris by about 12 ka. and was further modified by the 181 AD Hatepe eruption, when again Lake Taupō level fell 34 m, generating a 20 km3 flood, equivalent to 5 years' normal flow in just a few weeks.
-About 800 years ago aggradation began raising the river bed by about 8 m.
+The current Waikato valley had cut into the debris by about 12 kya. and was further modified by the 181 CE Hatepe eruption, when again Lake Taupō level fell 34 m, generating a 20 km3 flood, equivalent to 5 years' normal flow in just a few weeks.
+About 800 years ago, aggradation began raising the river bed by about 8 m.

-With the exceptions of the many low hills such as those around the University of Waikato, Hamilton Lake, Beerescourt, Sylvester Road, Pukete and to the west of the city, and an extensive network of gullies, the terrain of the city is relatively flat.
+With the exceptions of the many low hills such as those around the University of Waikato, Hamilton Lake, Beerescourt, Sylvester Road, Pukete, and to the west of the city, and an extensive network of gullies, the terrain of the city is relatively flat.
 In some areas such as Te Rapa, one old path of an ancient river can be traced.
 The relatively soft and unconsolidated soil material is still being actively eroded by rain and runoff.